-The labour union of major display maker Samsung Display said on Wednesday its union leadership plans to go on strike next week, as the union and the management failed to narrow differences in wage talks, marking the first-ever walkout for the company and any Samsung Group affiliate.
+The labor union of major display maker Samsung Display said on Wednesday its union leadership plans to go on strike next week, as the union and the management failed to narrow differences in wage talks, marking the first-ever walkout for the company and any Samsung Group affiliate.

-It will be the first strike for any Samsung affiliate since Samsung Electronics Vice Chairman Lee Jae-yong, the de facto leader of South Korea’s top conglomerate, promised last year to scrap the group’s “no labour union” policy, reports Yonhap news agency.
+It will be the first strike for any Samsung affiliate since Samsung Electronics Vice Chairman Lee Jae-Yong, the de facto leader of South Korea’s top conglomerate, promised last year to scrap the group’s “no labour union” policy reports Yonhap news agency.

 About 2,400, or around 10 percent of the firm’s employees, are members of the labour union, and 91 percent of them voted for the strike last month.